swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 4.2.1.
 Pre-enrolment History
 ==================================

-The toggles are only here to indicate wheter there was an event in the respective cathegory or not before the transplantation.
+The toggles are only here to indicate whether there was an event in the respective cathegory or not before the transplantation.

 .. image:: BL5.png